-Our articles are written by a diverse group of writers – some by academics; some by those with lived experience of mental health; and some by our correspondents.
+Our aim is to make Psychreg a useful resource for people who share our interests.
+That’s why our articles are written by a diverse group of writers: some by researchers; some by those with personal experience of mental health conditions; and some by our correspondents.

-We look for lively essays on any topic in psychology, mental health and well-being.
-This could be either research-based or something based from your lived experience.
+We look for lively essays on any topic in psychology, mental health, and wellness.
+This could be either research-based or something based on your experience.

 We foster freedom of expression

-Mental health stories can show that people with mental health problems are cared about – that’s why we regularly publish them.
+More importantly, mental health stories can show that people with mental health issues are cared about – that’s why we regularly publish them.

 So what’s an ideal article?

-An ideal article would be something similar to the one written by Professor Victoria Tischler (Feeling Anxious or Depressed?
+We want our articles to be readable.
+We’re looking for something similar to the one written by Professor Victoria Tischler (Feeling Anxious or Depressed?
 Go to an Art Exhibition).
-It’s informative and research-based, but is written in a conversational and engaging style.
+It’s both informative and research-based but is written in a conversational and engaging style.

-We also like to publish thoughtful essays, like the one written by Dr Charleen Adams (Shutting Out Dissent: Cambridge Divinity’s Rejection of Jordan Peterson), which is our most popular article, to date.
+We also like to publish thoughtful essays, like the one written by Dr Charleen Adams (Shutting Out Dissent: Cambridge Divinity’s Rejection of Jordan Peterson).

-Psychreg is known for being an easily digestible read, so articles will need to be 500 words minimum and 1,000 maximum.
-But we’re not too fixated on this; on certain occasions, we’ll publish ‘long reads’ – read Dr Christopher Bagley’s It’s the Era of Psychiatric Diagnosis – We Need to Change the Questions We’re Asking.
+Psychreg is known for being an easily digestible read, so articles will need to be around 500–1,000 words.
+But we’re not too fixated on this; on certain occasions, we’ll publish ‘long reads’ such as the one by Dr Christopher Bagley (It’s the Era of Psychiatric Diagnosis – We Need to Change the Questions We’re Asking).

 For more inspiration, see our latest articles.